szig97/project-2/README.md

 2. In the js folder, create a file called 'config.js'.
 In this file, write down your API_KEY from mapbox.com so that the leaflet map can run.

 # How to Run the Flask:
-1. At the base level in the 'trulia-real-estate' repository, create a config.py that contains your pgAdmin password, username, localhost, and port
+1. At the base level in the 'trulia-real-estate' repository, create a config.py that contains your pgAdmin password, username, localhost, and port.
 2. Open GitBash in the 'trulia-real-estate' repository.
-3. In GitBash, write `source activate PythonData`
+3. In GitBash, write `source activate PythonData`.
 4. Write `python app.py` to get the flask running.
 5. In Google Chrome, write `http://127.0.0.1:5000/` and then you will have the Flask running.